Utkar5hM

 }

-1. various functions to extract required data from obtained register values:
+1. Functions to extract required data from register values:

 u8 ECEMPTCAMIP_GetRespAddr(u32 Response) {